quanghia24/my_SSPS/README.md

 * Email: `nghia@hcmut.edu.vn`
 * Password: `12345`

-To log in as an admin: (will take you to a seperate admin panel)
+To log in as an admin: (you will be taken to a seperate panel for admin user)
 * Username: `admin1@hcmut.edu.vn`
 * Password: `12345`